Welcome to the Cheshire Neighbourhood Watch Association (CNWA) Website

 You need to decide on a name for your scheme, we would suggest using Town name – Street Name Neighbourhood Watch Scheme for example Northwich – John Street Neighbourhood Watch scheme.

-You can see how your mapped scheme looks to anyone making an enquiry through the national website by visiting the national site www.ourwatch.org.uk and using the postcode search.
+You can see how your mapped scheme looks to anyone making an enquiry through the national website by visiting www.ourwatch.org.uk and using the postcode search.
 Mapped schemes enable new residents to make a postcode search via this website.
-They then have the choice to send you an email to ask to join.
-The email is a contact box only and does not give any of your details (name, address, etc).
-Try selecting your scheme and sending an email to your scheme so you can see how it works.
-If a new enquirer sends you an email you can choose to accept or decline them as a new scheme member and if accepted, send them your co-ordinator contact details.
+They can then join your scheme.
+You have the option to refuse membership if they do not live within the boundaries of your scheme.
+Try selecting your scheme and request to join so you can see how it works.
 Schemes will only be visible once they have been approved by the CNWA on the Alert system.

-You can request invitation leaflets which you can post through your neighbour’s letterboxes to introduce yourself – if you go ahead, just let us know how many you need and we can order them for you.
-Your local PCSO will bring these to you once they have been printed.
-These provide a tear off slip for any members who wish to be part of your scheme to give back to you with their details.
+You can request invitation leaflets which you can post through your neighbour’s letterboxes to introduce yourself – if you go ahead, just let us know how many you need and we can order them for you,or you can print them off yourselves.
+Your local beat team will bring these to you once they have been printed.
 You can assure your members that their details are for your use only and will not be shared with anyone else, with the exception of the CNWA, Cheshire Constabulary and the Neighbourhood Watch Network.

 You would need to agree with your member’s how they would like to receive any information.
 This may be by posting a paper copy through their door.
 If you have a few members without email accounts you may have an agreement that they will circulate one copy between themselves.